 Hyperhidrosis is identified as a medical condition which leads to overactive sweat glands, also associated with higher rates of anxiety and even depression in those who are affected.
 According to a study by the American Academy of Dermatology (AAD), “21 percent of people with hyperhidrosis had anxiety, and 27 percent of people with this ailment had depression.”
 Hyperhidrosis can occur regardless of factors such as temperature, and can occur in any region of our body.
 However, in most cases it typically affects the feet, hands, and underarms.
 Nearly 3 percent of the population is afflicted by this condition.

 If you are suffering from hyperhidrosis contact Dr. Robert Hope of Riverside Podiatry.
-Our doctor can provide the care you need to attend to all of your foot needs.
+Our doctor can provide the care you need to attend to all of your foot and ankle needs.

 Hyperhidrosis of the Feet